 Some of you may have already had a data structures course, and simply want to learn Java or C++.
 For you, self-study may be a better option.
-CS 9F (C++ for programmers) and CS 9G (Java for programmers) are both one-unit self-paced courses that will teach you more of what you want to know in less time.
-There is no enrollment limit for those courses, and you work through them at your own pace.
+A little web searching will turn up various resourses for learning new programming languages.

 Finally, the 1-unit self-paced course CS 47B is for students "with sufficient partial credit in 61B," allowing them (with instructor's permission) to complete the 61B course requirement without taking the full course.
+Mail to cs-advising@cs.berkeley.edu for the necessary permission, sending a description of your previous courses with detailed descriptions of course projects (or links to this information).